DiamondPie/diamondpie.github.io/source/privacy/en.md

 [中文](/privacy/) | `English`

 This website attaches great importance to the privacy and personal information protection of users.
-Through the "Privacy Policy", we will explain to you how to collect, use, save, share and transfer this information when you visit the `dp.upp.pw` website.
+Through the "Privacy Policy", we will explain to you how to collect, use, save, share and transfer this information when you visit the `dp.itx.pw` website.

 This website adheres to the principle of **non-essential, no collection**, and is proud to protect the privacy of users.